 5. Don’t forget your documentation!
 Did you remember your passport?
 You will not need your passport to cross the border into Mexico, but you’ll need it to return home.
 The Department of Homeland Security requires that all U.S. citizens, including children, present a passport or other approved travel document when entering the United States.
 For more details about who needs a passport and what qualifies as an approved travel document, visit the Bureau of Consular Affairs.

-A road-trip south of the border could end up being one of your greatest adventures.
+A road trip south of the border could end up being one of your greatest adventures.
 These tips will help you stay safe when driving through Mexico, but don’t discount your greatest asset—your intuition.
 If something doesn’t feel right or a situation makes you uncomfortable, you’re probably right.
 Don’t be afraid to listen to your gut!
-Do you have any tips for traveling to Mexico?
-Share your comments or connect with us on Facebook or Twitter!